flyingmothman/bionlp/README.md

 `--test`: indicates that the test data should also be used to evaluate the models(other than the validation data).
 The details of the experiment can be found in `./configs/experiment_configs/social_dis_ner_experiment.py`
 <br/><br/>
-Similarly, for training the models on GENIA, run :
+Similarly, for training the three models on GENIA, run :
 ```
 python train.py --production --test --experiment=genia
 ```